MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/selectColumns.md

  ### `vars`
- Specifiies character vector or list of the names of the variables to keep.
+ Specifies character vector or list of the names of the variables to keep.